PaulSorensen/new-wordpress-child-theme/README.md

 ```

 ## Configuration
+- You will be prompted to enter a theme name.
+Normal practise is 'Theme-child'
 - You will be prompted to enter author information which will be saved in style.css of the child theme.

 ## Enjoying This Script?